 However, if you use a fire blanket or extinguisher on a genuine fire, please inform the House/Site Office immediately and they will arrange to get it replaced.

-Due to COVID-19, guests are only permitted if they meet Scottish Government guidance and you have your flatmates' / household members' agreement.
+Guests are only permitted if you have your flatmates' / household members' agreement.

-In the event guidance can be met, guests are only permitted to stay for a maximum of two nights.
+Guests are only permitted to stay for a maximum of three nights.
 Residents who wish for their guests to stay longer should contact their Warden/RLC to request permission.

 As per the terms of your lease, you are responsible for the behaviour of any guests at all times.